-TEEN POWER is a comprehensive and interdisciplinary intervention.
-Children living with insulin-treated diabetes face unique developmental, emotional, behavioral, and cultural factors that impact how they cope with the daily demands of diabetes.
+Teen Power is a comprehensive and interdisciplinary intervention.
+Children living with type 1 diabetes face unique developmental, emotional, behavioral, and cultural factors that impact how they cope with the daily demands of diabetes.

-TEEN POWER offers psychoeducational and skills-based interventions, including workshop activities and discussion, to address diabetes-specific caregiver-child dynamics as well as emotional and behavioral barriers associated with participants’ optimal diabetes adherence.
-Groups are offered for school-age children (ages 6-11) and adolescents (age 12-18) who are living with insulin-treated diabetes to address their distinct needs.
-Each group series consists of 6 weekly sessions.
+Teen Power offers psychoeducational and skills-based interventions, including workshop activities and discussion, to address diabetes-specific caregiver-child dynamics as well as emotional and behavioral barriers associated with participants’ optimal diabetes adherence.
+Groups are offered for school-age children (ages 6-11) and adolescents (age 12-18) with type 1 diabetes to address their distinct needs.
+Each school-age group series consists of 6 weekly sessions.
 Teen group series include 10 weekly sessions.

-TEEN POWER also offers parallel groups for parents/caregivers and siblings.
-Interventions are provided by an interdisciplinary diabetes team at CHLA representing behavioral health, occupational therapy, medical, and dietary specialists.
+Teen Power also offers parallel groups for parents/caregivers and siblings.
+Groups are provided by an interdisciplinary diabetes team at CHLA representing behavioral health, occupational therapy, medical, and dietary specialists.
 Topics include effective child-parent communication, coping strategies, stress, depression, and diabetes burnout.
 Dinner is provided, allowing the team to help with child-caregiver communication around food and to promote effective adherence behaviors.
-The curriculum also specifically includes the development of goals around diabetes management behaviors.
+The curriculum also includes the development of goals around diabetes management behaviors.
+Parking is validated.